Skip to main content

 In addition to medication, here are some evidence-based ways to stay healthy:

 • Stop smoking and avoid being around those who smoke.
-This is the single best thing you can do for your breathing.
-It helps improve lung function, makes your lungs respond better to treatment, and lowers the risk of chest infections.
+This is the single best thing you can do for your lungs.
+It helps improve lung function, makes your treatment work better, and lowers your risk of chest infections.

 • Avoid triggers that worsen your asthma.

-• Get your flu shot each year as well as a pneumococcal vaccination (Having asthma puts you at greater risk of complications of the flu and more likely to develop pneumonia.)
+• Get your flu shot each year as well as a pneumococcal vaccination.
+Having asthma puts you at greater risk for flu complications and pneumonia.

 The bottom line

 You can develop asthma later in life.
 Asthma symptoms in adults include coughing, wheezing, chest tightness, and trouble breathing.
-If you start to experience any of these symptoms, schedule an appointment with your healthcare provider to discuss what causes asthma in adults.
+If you start to experience any of these symptoms, schedule an appointment with a healthcare professional to discuss what causes asthma in adults.
 You may need testing to see if you have adult-onset asthma.
-If you do have adult-onset asthma, you and your provider will create an asthma action plan to help you treat and manage your asthma.
+If you do have adult-onset asthma, you and your healthcare team will create an asthma action plan to help you treat and manage your asthma.

 why trust our exports reliability shield